 “I very nearly didn’t do this film, but there was so little work around I felt I couldn’t say no. The week before I’d had a meeting about Worzel Gummidge, but Pertwee had his favourites.
 I knew that from Who” (Dennis Fulcher, ‘The Devil of Christmas’)

-Since 2014, two series of ‘Inside No. 9’ has, in its two series so far, produced 12 original stories of such masterly construction and distinctive brilliance that it has established itself at the apex of quality British television.
-Greeted with the sort of acclaimed critical reception and audience appreciation reserved for the very few, its consistently high standards have been truly exceptional.
+‘Inside No.9’ has, in its two series so far, produced 12 original stories of such masterly construction and sublime distinctiveness that it has quickly established itself at the apex of quality British television.
+Greeted with the sort of acclaimed critical reception and exalted audience appreciation reserved for the very few, its consistently high standards have been truly remarkable.

-Steve Pemberton and Reece Shearsmith’s remarkable writing for the series involves taking an idea or premise and moving it along surprising routes and at unpredictable angles, with the aim of confounding expectations of narrative trajectory and shaking up viewers’ proclivities and assumptions.
+Steve Pemberton and Reece Shearsmith’s exceptional writing for the series involves taking an idea or premise and moving it along surprising routes and at unpredictable angles, with the aim of confounding expectations of narrative trajectories in order to shake up viewer proclivities and assumptions.

 The No. 9 of the title is a single setting – often as not, the commonplace, mundane or familiar – a place for an extraordinary story to develop, emotionally or thematically (and often both) with customary depth and dark predilection.

-Shearsmith & Pemberton have also given themselves the creative room to experiment with the form of their perfectly formed playlets (S1’s ‘A Quiet Night In’ was wordless; S2’s ‘Cold Comfort’ narrative was told using only CCTV cameras from various vantage points on a split screen)
+Pemberton & Shearsmith have also given themselves the creative room to experiment with the form of their perfectly formed playlets (Series one ‘A Quiet Night In’ was wordless; Series two ‘Cold Comfort’ narrative was told using only CCTV cameras from various vantage points on a split screen)

 Over two series it has become abundantly clear just how much Inside No. 9’s two creators are in total command of their unique work.
-Their depth of care, attention to detail and meticulousness is beyond compare.
-The artistry involved, the scope of imagination brought to bear on each story is simply astonishing – ‘Inside No. 9’ really is a labour of love for them.
+The depth of their attention to detail and meticulousness is beyond compare.
+The artistry involved and the scope of imagination brought to bear on each story is simply astonishing – ‘Inside No. 9’ really is a labour of love for them.